sequentialrant/voxel-driven-projection/README.md

-A voxel-driven-projection algorithm based on the paper: https://pubmed.ncbi.nlm.nih.gov/14552575/
+A voxel-driven projection algorithm based on the paper: https://pubmed.ncbi.nlm.nih.gov/14552575/